mozilla-services/contile/README.md

 Contract tests are currently run using Docker images.
 This is so that they can be run as part of our automated continuous integration (CI) testing.
-See the dedicated [contract-tests README](test-engineering/contract-tests/README.md) for details.
+See the dedicated [contract tests README](test-engineering/contract/README.md) for details.

 #### Load Tests
 Load testing can be run locally or as a part of the deployment process.
 Please see the [Contile Load (Locust) Tests](test-engineering/load/README.md) for detailed instructions.
 Local execution does not require any labeling in commit messages.